 Fish kills happen in Florida.
 They are alarming and can be a major turn off to prospective new home owners, board members and residents.
 Read on to learn why fish kills happen.

 Turnover occurs when surface water mixes with water near the lake bottom.
 The bottom water may contain little or no oxygen and have high concentrations of toxic gasses like carbon dioxide and hydrogen sulfide that are potentially lethal to fish.
-Turnover in Florida lakes happens naturally each Fall as the season’s first strong cold front in October or November lowers surface water temperatures rapidly and strong winds combine to mix the water column.
+Turnover in Florida lakes happens naturally each Fall as the season’s first strong cold front in October or November rapidly lowers surface water temperatures and with strong winds, combine to mix the water column.

 Storm water run-off high in organic content and chemicals creates a spike in dissolved oxygen demand that can quickly lower lake oxygen levels and raise ammonia, nitrogen and turbidity enough to harm or kill fish populations.
 Sometimes recently applied fertilizer, pesticides and asphalt sealers in watershed runoff are directly toxic enough to cause a fish kill.